proveuswrong/evidence-display-tp/README.md

-# evidence-display
+# evidence-display-tp

-Evidence display module of PMW.
-Required foir MetaEvidence files of Kleros.
+Evidence display module of the Truth Post.
+Required for MetaEvidence files of Kleros.